itsstephxaa/Client-Server-Development-Learning/README.md

 # Client-Server-Development-Learning
-Module One
+** keep in mind that i am utalizing Apporto Virtual lab for this example since that's what my school provides ** Module One
 You have been given a preloaded database containing email documents…….Exit MongoDB and return to the Linux prompt.
 Using the database provided, execute the following administrative commands:
 Load the database by executing the following at the Linux command line in the terminal: